 Physical expression and creative exchange gives rise to strong social relationships, which helps participants manage challenges and reduces feelings of isolation and anxiety.

-Evidence shows that Move Dance Feel achieves greater wellbeing, and project researchers are further exploring how dance may combat specific negative side effects of cancer and treatment, such as fatigue.
-New research findings will be published in April 2019.
+Evidence shows that Move Dance Feel achieves greater wellbeing and can combat some of the negative side effects of cancer treatment, such as alleviating feelings of fatigue and improving body confidence.

 “When you have cancer, you lose touch with your body.
 It becomes unfamiliar - even worse, it starts to feel as if it is an enemy.
 For me, dancing started to bring me back to my own body and its energy, strength and basic joyfulness.”